TalaoDAO/oidc4vc-server/docs/source/contents.rst

 What blockchains support does Talao use ?
 -----------------------------------------

-The Talao solution is available with different public Blockchain vs did method :
+The Talao solution is available with different Self Sovereign Identities and public blockchains :

-  * Ethereum with the did:ethr method, see https://github.com/uport-project/ethr-did-registry for details.
+  * Ethereum with the `did-ethr method <https://github.com/uport-project/ethr-did-registry>`_.
-  * Tezos with the did:tz with curve Ed25519 method, see https://did-tezos.spruceid.com/
+  * Tezos with the `did-tz method <https://did-tezos.spruceid.com/>`_ with curve secp256k1 (tz2).

 We also use :

-  * did:key with curve secp256k1 for specif use cases, see https://w3c-ccg.github.io/did-method-key/
+  * `did-key <https://w3c-ccg.github.io/did-method-key/>`_  with curve secp256k1 for specific use cases.
-  * did:web (did:wab:talao.io:...) with curve secp256k1 and a RSA256 key see https://w3c-ccg.github.io/did-method-web/
+  * `did-web <https://w3c-ccg.github.io/did-method-web/>`_  (did:web:talao.io:...) with curve secp256k1 and a RSA256 key.

+Check the Talao DID Document on the `DIF Universal Resolver <https://dev.uniresolver.io/>`_ with Talao DID did:web:talao.co

 Credits
 -------